metabase/metabase/docs/questions/sharing/visualizing-results.md

 ## Line charts

 Line charts are best for displaying the trend of a number over time, especially when you have lots of x-axis values.
-For more, check out our [Guide to line charts](https://www.metabase.com/learn/basics/visualizing-data/line-charts.html).
+For more, check out our [Guide to line charts](https://www.metabase.com/learn/basics/visualizing-data/line-charts.html) and [Time series analysis](https://www.metabase.com/learn/time-series) tutorials.

 ![Trend lines](../images/trend-lines.png)